Greebbie/easyperception2use/README.md

 **English** | **[中文](README_CN.md)**

-# Perception Pipeline v3.2 — OpenClaw Vision Module
+# Perception Pipeline v3.2

-Camera feed → structured scene JSON.
-The **eyes** of the OpenClaw robot arm, not the brain.
+Camera feed → structured scene JSON for downstream robot / LLM decision-making.
+This is the **eyes**, not the brain.

 All computation happens here (detection, tracking, filtering, compensation, scene analysis).
 The central controller receives ready-to-use data — no further processing needed.